If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 We had a look at single and return ticket prices on trains to Manchester with Northern.
 If you were travelling from Warrington Central to Manchester Oxford Road and returning on the same day, two single tickets will most likely be more costly than an Anytime Day Return.

-The cheapest single fare for travel between these two stations when we looked was £5.50 each way.
-This would make the cost of your return journey £11.
-However, book an Anytime Day Return and you’d pay £10.80 instead.
-This ticket is valid on the exact same trains that your two single tickets entitled you to but costs 20p less.
+The cheapest single fare for travel between these two stations when we looked was £5.60 each way.
+This would make the cost of your return journey £11.20.
+However, book an Anytime Day Return and you’d pay £9.90 instead.
+This ticket is valid on the exact same trains that your two single tickets entitled you to but costs £1.30 less.

-We looked at a return journey from London Euston to Manchester Piccadilly (arriving in Manchester at 12pm and departing again just after 8.15pm on the same day).
-The outbound trip was priced at £47.40 and the return trip was £29.80.
-Added together, the two Singles cost £77.20.
+We looked at a same-day return journey from London Euston to Manchester Piccadilly.
+The outbound trip was priced at £41 and the return trip was £32.
+Added together, the two Singles cost £73.

 Even more surprising was the price of an Anytime Return ticket.
 This ticket entitles the passenger to return at any time of day within one month of arriving but would cost a whopping £369.49.
 With single tickets starting from under £20, it makes no sense to fork out this much on a return.

-With this in mind, make sure you always check your options before booking, in case you miss the cheapest fares.
+With this in mind, make sure you always check your options before booking, in case you miss the cheapest train tickets.

 When you book your tickets and when you travel matters